shantanuwadnerkar/Matrix/README.md

 # libmatmul

-This is a header-only library for matrix multiplication and transposition.
+This is a header-only template library for matrix multiplication and transposition.

+### NOTE: The Matrix objects should be of arithmetic type, otherwise, the object will display undefined behavior.
+### NOTE: The Matrix objects during multiplication operation should be of the same type, otherwise there is a chance of narrowing conversion.
+### NOTE: The Matrix object cannot be empty-initialized.

 ## Development and Testing

 To compile the library standalone for development and testing purposes, clone the library.

 ```Shell
 git clone git@github.com:shantanuwadnerkar/matmul.git
 cd matmul